Big-Data-Course-Team/Machine-Learning-with-Spark-Streaming/README.md

 1. Streaming the data
 2. Processing each stream of data
 3. Building the ML models
+4. Clustering
-4. Testing the ML models
+5. Testing the models
-5. Clustering
+6. Plotting graphs for analysis